Ric Flair's Last Match: Reception

+The main event was voted as the winner of WrestleCrap's Gooker Award for the worst gimmick, storyline, or event in wrestling in 2022.
+Its induction noted Flair's repeated returns to wrestling after supposed retirement matches (including the aforementioned WrestleMania XXIV loss to Shawn Michaels in 2008, and a match against Sting on TNA Impact! in September 2011), and his regret of calling Ric Flair's Last Match his "last match", arguing that it "wouldn't have garnered 1/10 the attendance, pay-per-view buys, or merch sales without that promise", and was "like [Michael Jackson] and Lionel Richie watching 'We Are the World' go 4x platinum and wishing they hadn't pledged the money to charity.
+Or like seeing a great turnout at your own funeral, jumping out of the casket, and saying, 'Hey, let’s do this again next year!'".

 Aftermath

 Possible follow-up events have been rumored.
 During the Foley Is Pod panel at Starrcast, Conrad Thompson and Mick Foley discussed the idea of Mick Foley's Last Match.
-Booker T confirmed that he was approached by Thompson to take part in Harlem Heat's Last Match in 2023, but turned it down.
+Booker T confirmed that he was approached by Thompson to take part in Harlem Heat's Last Match, but turned it down.
 Diamond Dallas Page also confirmed that he turned down an offer from Thompson.
 Starrcast filed to trademark Southwest Championship Wrestling on August 5, 2022, and SuperClash on September 7, 2022.

 Mance Warner was awarded a non-title match against interim AEW World Champion Jon Moxley after his Bunkhouse Battle Royale win, with the stipulation that Warner would earn a future title shot if victorious.
 Moxley defeated Warner on the August 5, 2022 episode of AEW Rampage.

 Before the match in July 2022, Flair had vowed to honor his word and never wrestle again, but said he would continue in the business as a manager.
-A few days after the match however, he regretted announcing that it would be his final match.
+A few days after the bout however, he regretted announcing that it would be his final match.
 During a September 2022 celebration for the 50th anniversary of his debut in professional wrestling, Flair announced that he would never retire.
+In January 2023 however he stated that he did not want to wrestle again aside from wanting to redo the Last Match.
+In January 2024, Flair stated "no return to the ring ever".